 The body of the E Deliver 3 has been built using aluminium alloy and polymer composites to keep the weight down and the aerodynamic design helps in reducing wind resistance.
 While the company already has an electric van in the form of EV80, the E Deliver 3 is the pure EV without any gasoline or hybrid derivative.
 The E Deliver 3 competes with the likes of Nissan e-NV200 and Renault Kangoo ZE and has an edge in pricing after the UK government’s electric vehicle grant that will make it one of the more affordable fully-electric vans.

-For UK customers who require a more car-like vehicle while having less items to haul, they could consider the MG 5 Electric Estate from the same parent company (SAIC) that will be launched in the similar price range later this year.
+For UK customers who require a more car-like vehicle while having less items to haul, they could consider the MG 5 Electric Estate from the same parent company (SAIC).